dye784/Algos-and-Data-Structures/WeightedQuickUnion/README.md

 Find out which tree is larger.
 Link smaller tree to larger tree.
 Update the arrayOfSizes.

 # Note:
 No test specs for this because I'm lazy.
 Also because it's pretty simple to implement.
 There are only a few modifications to do.
-Try to implement yourself and then look at the solution if you get stuck or you can just look at the solution and learn from that. ¯\_(ツ)_/¯
+Try to implement yourself and then look at the solution if you get stuck or you can just look at the solution and learn from that. ¯\_(ツ)_/¯ <-- lost his arm from writing test specs